How You Can Help Puerto Rican Animals In Need

 Spay and neuter your pets, and encourage others to do it also.
 In my opinion, this is the biggest/best solution to the problem!
 For PR dog owners, contact Island Dogs to get a certificate for low cost vaccinations and a spay/neuter for your pet .
 Pare Este and a few other organizations/vets also help with low cost spay/neuter.

 - Be a travel escort for dogs going off the island.
-If you are a traveler flying back to the States from Puerto Rico, you may be able to help by being an dog escort (depending on where you are heading).
+If you are a traveler flying back to the States (usually east coast) from Puerto Rico, you may be able to help by being an dog escort (depending on where you are heading).
 Now with flights limiting animals in cargo, many of the rescue groups need dog “escorts”.
 You meet the rescue rep at the airport, they pay for the animal and hand it over, you carry it on the plane, it goes under your seat, you carry it off the plane and hand it to the rescue rep at the destination airport.
 Easy-peasy!.
-It is no cost to you and it gets another stray closer to its forever home and it saves a lot of money for some of the rescue organizations.
+It is no cost to you and it gets another stray closer to its forever home and it saves a lot of money for the rescue organizations.
 Contact the organizations below for more information.

 - If you have the time and/or space, you can get more personally involved providing a foster home for animals while they are awaiting adoption.
 Or even just visit the shelters and lend a helping hand with walking, cleaning, and providing love!
 Please contact them for more information.